Shady Politics: Production and broadcast

+Fashion

+On the main stage, RuPaul wears a purple dress and a blonde wig.
+For the fashion show, Bob the Drag Queen wears a harlequin-inspired outfit with a blonde wig.
+Derrick Berry has a long white dress and a long dark wig.
+Naomi Smalls has a short black dress, tall black boots, and a short dark wig.
+Kim Chi wears a French clown-inspired outfit with a headpiece.
+Thorgy Thor wears black pants, a black hat, and a blonde wig.
+Chi Chi DeVayne has a white gown and a dark wig.

 Reception

 Oliver Sava of The A.V.
 Club gave the episode a rating of 'B'.
 Charlie Grey included the main challenge in Queertys 2021 list of the show's five funniest political moments.

-The episode's lip-sync is considered among the show's by various media outlets, as well as Angeria Paris VanMicheals.
+The episode's lip-sync is considered among the show's by various media outlets, as well as by Drag Race contestant Angeria Paris VanMicheals.
 In Magazine said, "It was full of passion, and raw emotion.
 Chi Chi tore apart the cascading beads on the back of her dress, sending them flying all over the stage.
-The drama of it all was spectacular and will remain one of the most memorable lip syncs in the show’s herstory."
+The drama of it all was spectacular and will remain one of the most memorable lip syncs in the show's herstory."
 Billboard ranked the lip-sync thirteenth in 2018.
+In 2020, Christian Allaire of Vogue said Chi Chi DeVayne's performance "remains one of the best of the series", and BET said her performance was among her "iconic" moments on the show.
+Additionally, Joe Lynch of Billboard called the contest "unforgettable" and BBC said Chi Chi DeVayne's performance is " considered iconic in Drag Race history".
+Marcus Wratten of PinkNews called Chi Chi DeVayne's performance "show-stopping" in 2025.